bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Here, it's one megabyte of data, of encrypted data that's being shuffled over 44 nodes.
 You can see it takes several minutes, so 15 minutes by 44 nodes.
 And over here it was three minutes by 40 or 50 participants.
-So yeah, in summary, Rather than have a secure multi-party computation with a coordinator, CoinShuffle aims to solve the problem of constructing a CoinJoin with just participants themselves.
+So yeah, in summary, rather than have a secure multi-party computation with a coordinator, CoinShuffle aims to solve the problem of constructing a CoinJoin with just participants themselves.
 Using the Dissent messaging protocol, CoinShuffle participants shuffle their anonymous outputs until all outputs are made available to all participants without a link from any participant to an output.
 And the biggest drawback is the time cost as the number of participants grows and then the advantage is that there's no coordinator to attack, do a denial of service.
 That's pretty much what I think needs to be said about this so yeah we'll leave it at that.

+## Questions

-Adam Gibson: 00:21:52
+Adam Fiscor: 00:21:52

 Thank you Aviv.
-Let's continue with questions and discussions and then ideas and at the later on topic for next week So yeah, who has questions?
+Let's continue with questions and discussions and then ideas and at the later on topic for next week.
+So yeah, who has questions?

 Lucas Ontivero: 00:22:11

 I have a comment.
 Well, first of all, I think I don't know what your implementation is based on.
-Probably it's in a new version that we are not, that we don't know.
+Probably it's in a new version that we don't know.
-But I, again, I understood the same that Aviv explained to us.
+But I understood the same that Aviv explained to us.
 And in fact, there is a very simplified version or very simplified explanation in BitcoinTalk about it by Tim, one of the creators of this scheme.
 I understand the same whatever I read it but anyway that's one point.

-Adam Gibson: 00:22:57
+Adam Fiscor: 00:22:57

 If red doesn't have all the onions then who's gonna decrypt his onions for other people?

 Lucas Ontivero: 00:23:17

 No Alice in this case the red, doesn't decrypt, he only encrypts the output, right?
-Encrypts the output with all the public keys of the other participants in order So the next one in this case the orange the orange one the crypt with his public key it remove one layer, yes, and just encrypt everything again.
+Encrypts the output with all the public keys of the other participants in order.
+So the next one, in this case the orange one, decrypts with his public key.
+It remove one layer, yes, and just encrypt everything again.
 The latest layer is the yellow one, right?
 So yellow, decrypt remove that layer, mix those addresses and encrypt again with, yes, this is what Aviv is doing.
-So in the end, all the addresses has only one layer of encryption that is the one belonging to the to the to that guy the what color is that?
+So in the end, all the addresses has only one layer of encryption that is the one belonging to that guy, the purple, I think.
-Purple, I think.
 Okay, so purple decrypts all the addresses, yes, except the one that belongs to him, and performs just the latest shuffle and broadcasts that list of outputs to everyone.
-So, after that is the phase, the next step is creating the transaction so nobody knows what output belong to the rest.
+So, after that, the next step is creating the transaction so nobody knows what output belong to the rest.

-Adam Gibson: 00:25:12
+Adam Fiscor: 00:25:12

-I see okay maybe then I don't know it I didn't understand it properly then.
+I see okay maybe then I don't know it.
-Uh-huh.
+I didn't understand it properly then.
 Because of course both schemes work.
 I mean, I know that my scheme is working.
 And now that you explained what you're doing, it seems to me that's working too.